 The most aggressive stage, grade IV, can be accompanied by significant visual loss and inflammatory signs (eg, lid edema, profound photophobia, perilimbal injection, flare and cell) in the anterior chamber.
 Typically, the infiltrate is dense and associated with large focal clumps of cells.
 Corneal topographic changes reflect the severity of the inflammation and become more marked as enzymatic digestion of the flap and the stromal bed progress.
 This process can result in permanent corneal changes.

 The key to treatment is early recognition and intervention.
 Topical therapy consists of prednisolone acetate 1% or a steroid drop of equal potency given hourly.
+Supplementation with oral steroids such as a Medrol Dosepak can be prescribed.
 Topography and visual acuity are helpful in assessing progression.
 The trend in treatment has been toward early intervention before progression to grade III or IV.
 This consists of lifting the flap and thoroughly irrigating the interface.
 Cultures can be performed to rule out infectious keratitis if suspected.

 The usual outcome is gradual resolution and return of best-corrected visual acuity, even in more severe cases.
 Complete resolution may take weeks to months.
 As noted, permanent corneal topographic changes due to melting of the cap and the stromal bed are possible and can result in corneal scarring and irregular astigmatism.

 Efforts to reduce the incidence of diffuse lamellar keratitis focus on prevention, and they are updated on a continual basis.
 Particular attention has been given to the cleaning of instruments, especially the microkeratome, and sterilization technique.
-The author's center uses sterile distilled water in the steam autoclave, which may help prevent the buildup of gram-negative endotoxin.
-The author's center also uses a filter capable of removing bacteria from any solution used to irrigate under a flap.
+Sterile distilled water can be used in the steam autoclave, which may help prevent the buildup of gram-negative endotoxin.
+A filter capable of removing bacteria from any solution can be used to irrigate under a flap.

 Infectious keratitis